fscbr/sdc_course/CarND-Advanced-Line-Finding/README.md

 ###Camera Calibration

 ####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+How I computed the camera matrix and distortion coefficients

 The code for this step is contained in the module file `calibration.py`.